Americans lose 3-1 to Germans in 15th Annual Sportsfest soccer match

 |Downloads:

-This work, Americans lose 3-1 to Germans in 15th Annual Sportsfest soccer match [Image 4 of 4], by SSgt Max Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Americans lose 3-1 to Germans in 15th Annual Sportsfest soccer match, by SSgt Max Daigle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.